The Best LMIA Jobs in Canada

 Average Salary: $66,300 – $84,008 CAD

-Civil Engineer: Another great profession that is needed in Canada and many also stand to enjoy attractive work benefits besides a good pay.
+Civil Engineer: Another great profession that is needed in Canada and many also stand to enjoy attractive work benefits besides good pay.
 Civil Engineers are in-demand in provinces such as Manitoba, New Brunswick & Saskatchewan.

-This is a highly skilled and an in-demand profession and this allows you to apply through multiple streams and pathways as you only need the required experience, qualifications and English Proficiency (CLB standards).
-A job offer is not always required through such programs like the Federal Skilled Worker Program (Express Entry).
+This is a highly skilled and in-demand profession and this allows you to apply through multiple streams and pathways as you only need the required experience, qualifications and English Proficiency (CLB standards).
+A job offer is not always required through such programs as the Federal Skilled Worker Program (Express Entry).

 Average Salary: $66,843 – $102,000 CAD

-Registered Nurses: There has been a great need of experienced and qualified healthcare professionals, where nurses have been at the top of the list.
+Registered Nurses: There has been a great need for experienced and qualified healthcare professionals, where nurses have been at the top of the list.
 Registered Nurses are not only a high in-demand occupation but they are also highly sought after positions.

 Working as a registered nurse opens you up to choices of working in the private sector or for the government.
-This entails a high pay and many great benefits.
+This entails high pay and many great benefits.